hunnit-zae/hunnit-zae/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&color=76819C&text=Welcome)

 ## Hello, I'm Geonjae Baek! 👋
-Welcome to my GitHub profile!
+Welcome to my GitHub!
 I'm a passionate software engineer with a knack for developing innovative solutions and a keen interest in machine learning and data analysis.

 ### About Me